arif-makhdzir/SelfDrivingCarND-P1-LaneLines/README.md

 **Step 2: Apply Gaussian blur smoothing**

+I use kernel size of 5, which provides a soft smoothing

 ![alt text][pipeline2]

 **Step 3: Apply Canny edge detection**

+I use low threshold of 70 and high treshold of 150.
+To be honest these numbers I got it by trial and error, and the optimization was done by manually eyeballing the image result

 ![alt text][pipeline3]

 **Step 4: Apply region of interest (ROI)**

+Here I use the region of interest to basically filter out everything except the region where we expect the two lanes will be.
+This method does have its limitation; it will work on the test images & videos in this project, but there are a lot other scenarios where it will fail to properly isolate the correct lane lines area.

 ![alt text][pipeline4]